chriskonnertz/Jobs/README.md

 composer require chriskonnertz/jobs
 ```

-Run `composer update` to get the latest version of this library.
+In the future run `composer update` to update to the latest version of this library.

 ### Framework support

-In Laravel 5 there is a service provider.
+In Laravel 5.* there is a service provider.
 Add the service provider to the config file `config/app.php`:

 ```php
     'providers' => array(